MicroEJ/docs/SDK6UserGuide/veePortCreate.rst

 Create a VEE Port
 =================

-This section describes the steps to create a new VEE Port with the SDK 6, and options to connect it to an external Board Support Package (BSP) as well as a third-party C toolchain.
+This section describes the steps to create a new VEE Port with the SDK, and options to connect it to an external Board Support Package (BSP) as well as a third-party C toolchain.